Healing the Relational Matrix

 - Post-Traumatic Growth

-In this last segment, we work from a wholistic, big picture perspective and integrate the principles and skills learned in the first four segments.
-We have systematically explored key areas and systems of the body and the emotional and relational trauma memories they hold.
-We have seen how body and mind weave together somatic, emotional, and cognitive experiences to create a matrix that binds a person’s identity to the adaptive survival responses that are the outcome of their family history.
+- We have seen how body and mind weave together somatic, emotional, and cognitive experiences to create a matrix that binds a person’s identity to the adaptive survival responses that are the outcome of their family history

-We use the NeuroAffective Touch® approach to reconnect with the developmental blueprint, repair ruptures in the developmental progression, and bring wholeness to the relational matrix.
-Informed by the interplay between body awareness, cognitive skills, emotional resiliency, and confident expression, we now:
+As the developmental sequence moves from attachment to separation and individuation, body and mind weave together in a biological, emotional, and cognitive matrix.
+We use the NeuroAffective Touch® protocols to reconnect with the developmental blueprint, repair ruptures in the developmental progression, and bring wholeness to the relational matrix.
+Informed by the interplay between body awareness, cognitive skills, emotional resiliency, and open expression, we now:

-- Fine-tune treatment intentions and work with the body-mind building blocks that underlie the formation of identity
+- Fine-tune treatment intentions and work with the survival adaptations that developed as a result of early family experiences and bind our sense of identity

-- Support the emerging self and the reconnection to the developmental blueprint by being present to autonomic shifts and the expansive flow of post-traumatic growth
+- Support the reconnection to the developmental blueprint by recognizing positive autonomic shifts and the expansive movement of post-traumatic growth

 You will practice how to: